The cable Y-raise is a fantastic exercise for the whole shoulder that activates all fibers of the deltoid including front, lateral, and rear delt.

 - For people who experience discomfort in their joints during the press, cable Y raise a great alternative.

-- Cable Shoulder workout are more evenly distributed, and you have more of a constant load on your shoulder muscles throughout the whole range of motion.
+- Cable Shoulder workout are more evenly distributed, and you have more of a constant load on your shoulder muscles throughout the entire range of motion.

 - The cable machine Y raise offers almost unmatched versatility because you can change up the load, angle, grip positioning and body positioning easily.